developer-zebra/developer-zebra-site/src/ekd/1-4/guide/usage/index.md

 <br>
 3. **To Delete**, click the "X" and skip to Step 5.
 4. **To Edit**, click the edit button and modify response(s) as desired.
-5. Click Save to store changes and exdit pop-up.
+5. Click Save to store changes and exit the pop-up.

 -----